tanglj86/hl/nuttx/configs/myboard/README.txt

 Darcy Gong recently added support for the UG-2864HSWEG01 OLED which is also an option with this configuration.
-I have little technical information about the UG-2864HSWEG01 interface (see configs/stm32f4discovery/src/up_ug2864hsweg01.c).
+I have little technical information about the UG-2864HSWEG01 interface (see configs/myboard/src/up_ug2864hsweg01.c).

-STM32F4Discovery-specific Configuration Options
+myboard-specific Configuration Options
 ===============================================

     CONFIG_ARCH - Identifies the arch/ subdirectory.
 This should